mhl787156/experiment_position_trajectory_controller/README.md

 Once the time elapsed matches the `time_from_start` of the final trajectory point, the vehicle will land whever it has gotten to.

 > **Note**: If the `time_from_start` are too short, then it is possible for the drone to never reach any of the points.
 It is recommended to give the vehicle a little more time to travel from one point to another.

+### Synchronisation

+It has been noticed that pure open loop path following by multi-drones often leads to drones flying into or close to each other due to lag in following given trajectories.

+Therefore we devise a simple scheme to keep drones relatively in sync by delaying other vehicles when they complete a task.

+1. The vehicle is detected to arrive at its current assigned waypoint.
+2. If a vehicle detects it is late (with respect to the orignal plan), it will send a delay message to the synchronisation monitor.
+The sync monitor will forward this delay to be stored by all other vehicles.
+3. Then the vehicle calculates its 'instantaneous delay' or the amount of time it needs to wait to even out the service.
+This is defined as the maximum over all vehicles delays minus this vehicles current delay.
+4. The vehicle then stays at the same waypoint until the calculated time of the vehicles cumulative delays, plus the vehicles instantaneous delay.
+5. If the delay is completed (i.e. exceeded the delay's wait until time), the vehicle contiues to its next waypoint.

 ## License

 This project is covered under the MIT License.